ai-labs-team/casium/README.md

 ![Simple Architecture](docs/simple_architecture.png "Simple architecture example")

 This is a good start, but it's somewhat limiting.
-What if we need to step our counter by 100, or 1000?
+What if we need to step the counter by 100, or 1000?
 That's a lot of clicking.
 We could create up/down messages & buttons for powers of 10, but that's a lot of boilerplate.

-Instead, we can turn our counter display into an `<input />` to allow users to type in arbitrary values, and wire our input up to the container with a new message:
+Instead, we can turn the counter display into an `<input />` to allow users to type in arbitrary values, and wire the input up to the container with a new message:

 ```javascript
 class Increment extends Message {}